lyteword/chspurgeon-tod/volume-6/psalm-121.md

 **Verse 1.** The window opened towards Jerusalem.

-1\.The hills we look to.
+1\.
+The hills we look to.

-2\.The help we look for.
+2\.
+The help we look for.

-3\.The eyes we look with.
+3\.
+The eyes we look with.

 **Verse 1.** *Whence cometh my help?* A grave question; for,

-1\.I need it, greatly, in varied forms, constantly, and now.
+1\.
+I need it, greatly, in varied forms, constantly, and now.

-2\.In few directions can I look for it, for men are feeble, changeable, hostile, etc.
+2\.
+In few directions can I look for it, for men are feeble, changeable, hostile, etc.

-3\.I must look above.
+3\.
+I must look above.
 To Providence, to Grace, to my God.

 **Verse 2.** The Creator the creature's helper.

 **Verse 2.**

-1\.God is his people's "help."
+1\.
+God is his people's "help."

-2\.He helps them in proportion as they feel their need of his help.
+2\.
+He helps them in proportion as they feel their need of his help.

-3\.His help is never ill vain.
+3\.
+His help is never ill vain.
 "My help cometh." not from the earth merely, or the skies, but "from the Lord, which made heaven and earth".
-Isa 40:26-31.— *G.R.*
+Isa 40:26-31.— *G. R.*

 **Verse 3** (First clause).
 The preservation of saintly character the care of the Creator.